reiss-koh/reisskoh/content/_index.md

       text: |-
         Numerous experiences inspire me to do research.
 Here are two representative examples.

         **(1)** Out of the blue, at the beginning of the COVID-19 pandemic, I began suffering from chronic pain.
 It was excruciating pain, 24/7.
 I had to go to the emergency room twice and faced significant physio-psychological challenges.
-Despite consulting multiple clinical departments and major institutions, I was unable to receive a definitive diagnosis.
+Despite consulting multiple major institutions and clinical departments, I was unable to receive a definitive diagnosis.

         Naturally, I took matters into my own hands—I read numerous research papers and other online resources to try to find a diagnosis, while continuing to search for clinicians who could help me.
 Eventually, through modern science, my chronic pain was (mostly) resolved after 1.5 years after numerous interventions.
 I am happy to share that I now have it completely under control.
 In addition, most of my pain-induced psychological challenges have been fully resolved, and I believe I am now arguably healthier than before.